samjaninf/OFN-User-Guide---Master/embed-a-group-page.md

 ### **Example**

-We have setup an[example of an embedded group page](https://openfoodnetwork.org/user-guide/advanced-features/demo-embedded-group/)**,**using Flavour Crusader for you to look at and play with.
+We have setup an [example of an embedded group page](https://openfoodnetwork.org/user-guide/advanced-features/demo-embedded-group/)**, **using Flavour Crusader for you to look at and play with.
 It’s been embedded into OFN’s global website openfoodnetwork.org, which is a wordpress site.

 ## Instructions for Visitors